Updated 03 January 2023

-Anger and frustration in relationships are inevitable, because arguments and conflicts are inevitable.
+Firstly, anger in relationships is inevitable, because arguments and conflicts are inevitable.
 In a relationship* there are two minds involved so seeing things differently is unavoidable.
 People can get angry when there is a disagreement, because they may feel they are not being heard, they are being dismissed, or criticised.

-In this blog, I will suggest an alternative view, based on Intensive Short Term Dynamic Psychotherapy (ISTDP), which is derived from psychoanalysis and attachment theory.
+In this blog, I will suggest an alternative view, based on Intensive Short-Term Dynamic Psychotherapy (ISTDP) a revolutionary form of psychotherapy that I offer privately in Kensington, London.

-I will suggest that rather than control our anger we need to regulate our anxiety.
+I will suggest that rather than control our anger we need to stop suppressing it.

-Anger management, or emotion regulation more generally, are not accurate terms, in my opinion.
-A better term would be anxiety regulation.
-Our anger is a healthy emotion and we do not need to regulate it.
+Anger management is not a helpful idea, in my opinion.
+A better one would be anger experiencing.
+Our anger is a healthy emotion and we do not need to control it.
 We need to feel it deeply and fully.
 A problem arises when our we suppress our anger and this triggers anxiety.
 We will usually then ignore and neglect this anxiety until it leads to an explosion in the form of swearing, shouting, or physical violence.

-The reasons for that are probably related to our childhood experiences, as well as broader social messages around us.
+The reasons for for suppressing anger are probably related to our childhood experiences, as well as broader social messages around us.

 Feeling our anger deeply and fully (without undue anxiety) makes us strong.
 If we use anger in our service, we can be more assertive and put boundaries in place.
 It doesn’t matter if our anger is “justified”.
 If we feel angry, we feel angry, and we need to feel our anger deeply and fully.

 (It can, however be exhausting if we feel it much of the time.
 If we belong to a marginalised or oppressed group, we will be angry a lot more of the time than people with privileged group memberships.
 This can also lead to us being seen as “angry people”.)

-In my clinical practice I pay careful, moment to moment attention to my clients’ bodies.
-In my experience, it is anxiety or anger mixed with anxiety which are the problem.
+In my clinical practice I pay careful, moment to moment attention to my clients’ physiological experience.
+I believe it is anxiety or anger mixed with anxiety which are the problem.